Straight to the Point

 The best: After extensive testing, the Made In Stainless Clad Saucier came out on top.
 It's well-balanced and has a wide surface area for stirring.
 It's worth noting that the All-Clad 3-Quart Stainless Steel Saucier Pan was what we recommended for years, however it has stock issues.

 Whether you stir-fry or not, a wok is one of the most versatile tools in the kitchen.
 It's perfect for indoor smoking, braising, and steaming.
 It's by far the best vessel for deep-frying; its wide shape and large volume make it easy to fit plenty of food in there with minimal contact and oil-use, with virtually no danger of splattering the stove-top with hot oil (or worse, overflowing).

 You may have heard elsewhere that on western stoves, a skillet is a better vessel for stir-frying in.
 This is not true.
-When tasted side-by-side, a stir-fry that comes out of a cast-iron wok tastes significantly better than one that comes out of a skillet due to its shape, material, and manner in which heat is transferred (a wok has a much larger hot area above and around the actual cooking surface, helping to produce that familiar smoky wok-hai flavor that is impossible to achieve with a flat skillet).
+When tasted side-by-side, a stir-fry that comes out of a wok tastes significantly better than one that comes out of a skillet due to its shape, material, and manner in which heat is transferred (a wok has a much larger hot area above and around the actual cooking surface, helping to produce that familiar smoky wok-hai flavor that is impossible to achieve with a flat skillet).

 An Enameled Dutch Oven

 Le Creuset Enameled Cast Iron 5.5-Quart Round Dutch Oven